The roles of the Chairman and the Group CEO are separate with distinct accountabilities.

 The Group CEO is responsible for the day-to-day leadership and management of the business, in line with the Strategic Framework, risk appetite and annual and long-term objectives approved by the Board.

 He may make decisions in all matters affecting the operations, performance and implementation of strategy of Bupa’s businesses, except for those matters reserved for the Board or specifically delegated by the Board to its Committees, executive committees or subsidiary company boards.
 He leads the Chief Executive Committee (CEC) in driving the performance of the business and setting the overall strategic agenda.

 The Group CEO annually brings forward to the Board both three year plans and annual operating plans; once adopted they are responsible for their implementation and delivery and reports on progress at frequent and regular intervals.

-All members of the senior management team report directly to the Group CEO.
-They are responsible for appraising the performance of each member of the team, encouraging their development and further training, where necessary replacing them, recruiting replacements whether internally or externally and formulating remuneration proposals for remuneration committee decision making.
+All members of the CEC report directly to the Group CEO who appraises their individual performance, encouraging their development and further training, recruiting replacements and formulating remuneration proposals for approval by the Remuneration Committee.

-The Group CEO, as does the Chairman, represents the Company with all external audiences both in the UK and in relevant overseas territories.
-The Group CEO takes lead responsibility for the maintenance and development of Bupa's reputation and relationships with the media, regulators, governments, local communities, supplier, customer, trade bodies and other stakeholders.
+The Group CEO represents the Company.
+He takes lead responsibility for the maintenance and development of Bupa's reputation and relationships with the media, regulators, governments, local communities, supplier, customer, trade bodies and other stakeholders.